vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/startseason.md

 # Start Season

-The `!startseason` command is used to start a new season of the Battle of Midgard game.
+The `?startseason` command is used to start a new season of the Battle of Midgard game.

 ## Usage

-`!startseason <season name>`
+`?startseason <season name>`

 ## Example

-`!startseason Winter 2022`
+`?startseason Winter 2022`

 ## Permissions

-The `!startseason` command can only be used by moderators or the streamer.
+The `?startseason` command can only be used by moderators or the streamer.